Cozy Peach Kitchen

 • When I make quinoa I often make a double batch and freeze half of it.
 When ready to use the quinoa, simply let it thaw overnight in the fridge or reheat in the microwave in 2-3 minutes.

-• Extra protein: Simple baked tofu or sesame tofu are two easy ways to add extra plant-based protein.
+• Extra protein: Marinated baked tofu or sesame tofu are two easy ways to add extra plant-based protein.
 You can also add chopped peanuts or hemp seeds, or add a can of chickpeas.

 • Extra veggies: Diced cucumber, diced bell pepper, and broccoli are all great additions.
 You can use a head of cabbage in place of coleslaw mix if you don't mind a little bit of chopping.